earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 ### Import Data

-To begin, import and explore your spatial data.
+Next, import and explore your spatial data.
 In this case you are importing the same roads layer that you used in earlier lessons which is stored in shapefile (`.shp`) format.

 {:.input}
 ```python